-At the San Jose law office of Phillip J. Griego & Associates, we handle employment law cases involving unfair business practices and labor law violations.
-If you have questions regarding working off the clock, allocation of tips, or unpaid wages, contact the wage and hour claim lawyers at Phillip J. Griego & Associates to schedule an appointment.
+At the San Jose law office of The Law Office of Phillip J. Griego, we handle employment law cases involving unfair business practices and labor law violations.
+If you have questions regarding working off the clock, allocation of tips or unpaid wages, get in touch with us at to schedule an appointment.

 - Unpaid commissions and bonuses

 - Incentive plan pay disputes